chriteli1/wirecloud_uni_project/custom_resources/sth-data-graph/doc/userguide.md

 # Settings

 - **Units**: You can choose between PM1, PM2.5, PM10 or RH, Temperature units to be plotted.
+- **Proxy URL**: Enter the URL of the proxy server responsible for fetching data from Comet.

 # Wiring